Helpful Resources for White Plains Residents in Need

 - NY Labor Department.: Services to protect workers, assist unemployed & connect job seekers to jobs.
 120 Bloomindale Rd, labor.ny.gov/home/.
 Free Language Assistance at 1-(888) 469-7365.

-- Score Westchester: Advisory & small business mentoring for people wanting to start or grow a small business, 120 Bloomingdale Rd at NYS Dept. of Labor, scorewestcheser.com.
+- Score Westchester: Advisory & Small business mentoring for people wanting to start or grow a small business, 120 Bloomingdale Rd at NYS Dept. of Labor, scorewestcheser.com and for Scores list of resources: https://www.score.org/resource/list-startup-resources

 - WEBS Career & Educational Counselling Service: 570 Taxter Rd.
 Elmsford, (914) 674- 3600, westchesterlibraries.org/career-educational-counseling-services/, Help planning career path.